Malacca Day Tour Activity

 It is Malacca’s iconic square where the color of most of the structures is maroon.
 It was built during the Dutch colonial period.

-#2 St. Paul's HILL
+#2 St. Paul's Hill

 Bukit Of St Paul Malacca Things To Do For Free

-#3 A FAMOSA
+#3 A Famosa

 Canon Fortress at Malacca A Famosa